Addressing Climate Change Anxiety

 Young people are thought to be particularly affected by news about climate change as well.
 In a 2021 survey, 82% of children and adolescents reported feeling at least moderately worried about climate change.
 Young people’s heightened sense of concern may be due to their understanding that climate change will impact their lives more than previous generations.
 Their sense of anxiety and frustration may stem from their perception that they grew up during an existing climate crisis that they were unable to prevent.
 The same study found that many survey respondents also felt a sense of betrayal regarding their governments’ perceived lack of climate action.

-Coping with climate change anxiety
+Coping with and addressing climate change anxiety

 There are many ways to cope with climate change anxiety and manage its symptoms.
 Taking care of your own well-being first can help you be more effective in enacting sustainable change.